jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 backend Command and Control (C\&C) servers.
-CPOs can be attacked remotely by targeting multiple charging stations or by creating extensive charging demand, causing a widespread denial of service.Additionally, attackers can gain unauthorized access to private consumer data, including personal information (PII) and charging patterns.
+CPOs can be attacked remotely by targeting multiple charging stations or by creating extensive charging demand, causing a widespread denial of service.
+Additionally, attackers can gain unauthorized access to private consumer data, including personal information (PII) and charging patterns.
 API\-based attacks often require a lower threshold of cyber and technical skills.
-This attack vector leads to a simpler yet sufficient attack surface with potential fleet\-wide impact.API attacks can target and impact backend servers, resulting in potential data theft or a denial of service.
+This attack vector leads to a simpler yet sufficient attack surface with potential fleet\-wide impact.
+API attacks can target and impact backend servers, resulting in potential data theft or a denial of service.
 API attacks can emerge from any entity in the ecosystem communicating with it and vice versa, including vehicles themselves,